RavensbourneWebMedia/UX-design/README.md

 Upon completion of this unit you will (hopefully) be able to:

-* Understand the difference between qualitative and quantitative **user research**, and be familiar with a few techniques to perform both types of research.
+* Understand the difference between qualitative and quantitative **user research** and be familiar with a few techniques to perform both types of research.

 * Research and analyse **competitor services** to gain inspiration and insight from them.